 There’s nothing quite like a classic car, the type of vehicle that draws curious crowds, sparks conversations and attracts double-takes wherever you go.
 A special car needs a special type of insurance policy, which is why classic car insurance has become a more popular way to insure classic cars and collector cars.
-Here’s how to choose the best classic car insurance.
+Here’s how to find a classic car insurance company and choose the best classic car insurance.

 Compare Classic Car Insurance Companies